Updated: Jan 12, 2021

 Hmm, if I’m honest?
 As of lately, I don’t particularly feel His power and strength.

-I feel short tempered and kind of feel like I’m drowning.
+I feel short tempered and feel like I’m drowning.
+My brain feels tired.

 How about you?